 Stool incontinence occurs in about 3 to 4% of 4-year-old children and becomes less common as age increases.
 It occurs most often in conjunction with toilet teaching or starting school.

-If the cause is constipation, a laxative is prescribed to completely clean out the bowel, which is a necessary starting point.
+If the cause is constipation, a laxative or other agent is prescribed to completely clean out the bowel, which is a necessary starting point.
 Once the bowel is cleaned out, which is sometimes confirmed by abdominal x-rays, children begin a regular laxative regimen and a behavior plan to ensure regular bowel movements.
 After regular bowel movements are achieved, children begin a maintenance phase.

 The behavior plan typically includes structured toilet-sitting times, in which children sit on the toilet for 5 to 10 minutes after each meal whether or not they feel the urge to move their bowels.
 If children have accidents during certain times of the day, they also should sit on the toilet immediately before those times.
 Small rewards are often useful.
 For example, giving children stickers to place on a chart each time they sit on the toilet (even if there is no stool production) can increase their desire to follow the plan.
 Often a stepwise program is used in which children receive small rewards (such as stickers) for sitting on the toilet and larger rewards for consistently following the plan.
 Rewards may need to be changed over time to maintain children’s interest in the plan.

 Once regular bowel movements are achieved, the leakage often stops.
 Maintaining soft stools for several months can be necessary for the stretched bowel wall to return to normal and for awareness of the sensation of rectal fullness to return.
 In the maintenance phase, some laxatives and regular toilet-sitting times still are needed to encourage a bowel movement before the sensation to move the bowels is felt.